-Dr. Benjamin Murray
+Dr. Benjamin Murray Hypes Scholarship Given to a student who exhibits financial need.

-Hypes Scholarship

-Arthur Clarence and Zylphia May Jacobs Memorial Scholarship

-Given to a worthy and qualified student.
+Arthur Clarence and Zylphia May Jacobs Memorial Scholarship Given to a worthy and qualified student.

-Dale D. Jacobs

-Memorial Endowed Scholarship

-in men's or women's soccer or golf.

-Zella Jones Scholarship
+Dale D. Jacobs Memorial Endowed Scholarship Given to a student athlete participating in men's or women's soccer or golf.
+Zella Jones Scholarship Given to a student who exhibits financial need.

-Delmar and Harriet Koebel Scholarship

-Given to students pursuing careers
+Delmar and Harriet Koebel Scholarship Given to students pursuing careers in education.

-in education.

-Mr. and Mrs. Theodore Korb Sr. Scholarship

-Given to a Protestant student who exhibits financial need.
+Mr. and Mrs. Theodore Korb Sr. Scholarship Given to a Protestant student who exhibits financial need.
 Preference is given to those pursuing careers in ministry or in education.

-Korte-Fertig Scholarship

-Given to a student preparing for a career

-in education, with preference given to Lebanon residents.
+Korte-Fertig Scholarship Given to a student preparing for a career in education, with preference given to Lebanon residents.

-Lloyd Bohm Kriege Memorial Scholarship

-Given to a student entering the ministry

-of the United Methodist Church.
+Lloyd Bohm Kriege Memorial Scholarship Given to a student entering the ministry of the United Methodist Church.